tjtanjin/portfolio-2/README.md

 ### Changes

+Before diving into the wall of text detailing the changes, you may first wish to visualize the differences at my website [here](https://tjtanjin.com).
 Note that the original works are great in their own regards and that the following changes were made due to my personal preferences.

 #### Landing Page
 For the landing page, one very noticeable difference is that the Computer Canvas has been removed in favour of an [interactive stars](https://codepen.io/Thibka/pen/BRzgOM) background.